A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions

 It is natural to ask if this relation derives as a shadow of a link between the geodesic flow and certain spectral entities beyond the spectral level.
 In other words, the question arises if and how these spectral entities can be explicitly characterized as eigenfunctions with eigenvalue $1$ of the fast transfer operator $\TO_s^\fast$.

-In order to simplify the discussion of the nature of this question we restrict---for a moment---to the case that $\Gamma$ is a lattice, $\chi$ the trivial character and to Maass cusp forms as the spectral entities of interest.
+In order to simplify the discussion of the nature of this question we restrict---for a moment---to the case that $\Gamma$ is a lattice (that is, $\Gamma$ is cofinite \cite[Definition~1.8]{Raghunathan}), $\chi$ the trivial character and to Maass cusp forms as the spectral entities of interest.

 Selberg theory in combination with functional analysis for nuclear operators of low orders on Banach spaces allows us to deduce only a rather weak version of such a link.
 We may only conclude that some, rather unspecified subspaces of eigenfunctions of $\TO_s^\fast$ are isomorphic to some, rather unspecified subspaces of Maass cusp forms (or period functions and hence certain eigenfunctions of $\TO_s^\slow$).
-At the current state of art, neither Selberg theory nor any other (non-transfer operator based) approach provides us with a tool to answer any of the following questions: \begin{enumerate}[(i)] \item How can we characterize these subspaces of eigenfunctions of $\TO_s^\fast$ respectively of Maass cusp forms? \item Is there an insightful isomorphism between these subspaces? \item The zeros of Selberg zeta functions do not only consist of the spectral parameters of Maass cusp forms but also of scattering resonances and topological zeros.
+At the current state of art, neither Selberg theory nor any other non-transfer operator based approach provides us with a tool to answer any of the following questions: \begin{enumerate}[(i)] \item How can we characterize these subspaces of eigenfunctions of $\TO_s^\fast$, how the subspaces of Maass cusp forms? \item Is there an insightful isomorphism between these subspaces? \item The zeros of Selberg zeta functions do not only consist of the spectral parameters of Maass cusp forms but also of scattering resonances and topological zeros.